 ENDING COLLEGE DEBT

-In Congress, Pramila will continue to advocate for closing the higher education gap for low-income students and children of color.
+In Congress, Pramila is continuing to advocate for closing the higher education gap for low-income students and children of color.
 She believes that no student - regardless of background or income level, who is willing and able to go to college - should be denied because they can’t afford the cost.
-That’s why she supports making all public universities and colleges tuition free.
-For students who already have outstanding Federal student loans, Pramila will fight to ensure borrowers have the ability to modify their interest rates and terms to avoid being saddled with burdensome debt.
+Pramila introduced the College for All Act in the House (Bernie Sanders introduced its counterpart in the Senate) to make public universities and colleges tuition free for 80 percent of all students, allow existing student borrowers to refinance and slash their interest rates in half, and make community college free for all.